-Your handbook for academic year 2023/24 comprises the following three documents which should be read alongside each other:
+Your handbook for academic year 2024/25 comprises the following three documents which should be read alongside each other:

-1. University information
+1. [University information](#)

-- 2. Department handbook (this document)
+2. Department handbook (this document)

-3. Your course specification
+3. [Your course specification](#)

-These documents were made available to you as pdf files at the beginning of the academic year.
+All three of these documents were made available to you at the beginning of the academic year and/or at the start of your studies.
 You are expected to familiarise yourself with the contents.

-This handbook includes important information about the Department and about your course that you should be aware of whilst studying here.
+This handbook includes important information about the Department and your course that you should be aware of whilst studying here.

-This handbook is available in alternative formats.
-Please contact [health-ug@bath.ac.uk](mailto:health-ug@bath.ac.uk).
+This handbook is available online and can be provided in alternative formats.
+Please contact [health-ug@bath.ac.uk](mailto:health-ug@bath.ac.uk)

-The content of this handbook is accurate at the time of publication [September 2023] but information contained within may sometimes be subject to change after this handbook has been issued.
+The content of this handbook is accurate at the time of publication [September 2024], but information contained within may sometimes be subject to change after this handbook has been issued.
 You will be informed of any changes and issued with a revised version, if there are any material changes to the information in this handbook.

-Please note that links are embedded in the title of each section or in applicable text.
+Please note that links to further information are embedded in the title of each section or in applicable text.